bodik/gssgitlab/README.md

 works in CE (as of fall 2019), but there are few problems with it.

-On Windows workstations with non-domain setup and/or with MIT Kerberos installed, `git.exe` requires ticket in LSA cache, which can be provided by `mit2ms.exe`, but given that MS ecosystem can be changed anytime it might cause serious troubles in the future (possibly with the uprise of the Credential Guard and related technologies).
+On Windows workstations with non-domain setup and/or with MIT Kerberos installed, *git.exe* requires ticket in LSA cache, which can be provided by *mit2ms.exe*, but given that MS ecosystem can be changed anytime it might cause serious troubles in the future (possibly with the uprise of the Credential Guard and related technologies).
 Also the method leaves two possibly out-of-sync credential caches in the system.

-Kgitlab project solves the SSH GSS-API in nice way (shell wrapper with realtime configuration service), but there are also issues.
+Kgitlab project adds SSH GSS-API support in a nice way (shell wrapper and realtime configuration service), but there are also issues.

-The main issue is that kgitlab requires credential delegation, which allows Gitlab administrator (or an attacker) to steal kerberos tickets and thus identity theft attack.
-Kgitlab completely lacks test suite or coverage so the patching for non-Ruby developer is uneasy.
+The main issue is that kgitlab requires credential delegation, which allows Gitlab administrator (or an attacker) to steal kerberos tickets and thus identity theft.
+Also kgitlab lacks test suite and coverage so the patching for non-Ruby developer is uneasy.

 ## Instalation and usage